 Circle July 1, 2023 on your calendar.
 That’s when you’ll need to be ready for a new way of analyzing your digital marketing data.

-In March, Google announced that Universal Analytics (the current iteration of their data-processing platform) will be phased out next year in favor of Google Analytics 4.
+In March 2022, Google announced that Universal Analytics (the current iteration of their data-processing platform) will be phased out in favor of Google Analytics 4.
 New hits on all standard Universal Analytics properties will cease processing on July 1, 2023.
-Three months later, on October 1, 2023, new hits on Universal Analytics 360 properties will stop processing.
+A year later, on July 1, 2024, new hits on Universal Analytics 360 properties will stop processing.
 After those dates, all users must utilize Google Analytics 4 (GA4) to monitor their website activity.

-Data previously processed on Universal Analytics will be stored for a minimum of six months.
+Data previously processed on Universal Analytics will be stored until July 1, 2024.

 This article will summarize why Universal Analytics is going away in favor of Google Analytics 4.
 It also will provide insight into how you can begin to prepare for the upcoming transition.
 Being proactive and familiarizing yourself with GA4 now will help you minimize the shock when it is implemented.